Japan energy deadlock deepens; government fails to announce policy mix

 The push to set a timeline for exiting nuclear power has also run into opposition from the northern prefecture of Aomori, home to a plant to reprocess spent nuclear fuel.

 The recycling plant in the village of Rokkasho has yet to begin operating due to technical glitches nearly 20 years after construction began.
-The prefecture is threatening to send back stored waste if the government abandons the recycling program.

-Additional reporting by Kentaro Hamada and Tetsushi Kajimoto; Editing by Aaron Sheldrick and Ron Popeski
+The prefecture is threatening to send back stored waste if the government abandons the recycling programme.
+(Additional reporting by Kentaro Hamada and Tetsushi Kajimoto; Editing by Aaron Sheldrick and Ron Popeski)